nmlpsousa/payments-engine/README.md

 * `Amount(Decimal)`
     * Guaranteed to be a positive `Decimal`

+### Error Handling

+The application will skip processing invalid rows, whether due to formatting issues or incorrect data.
+Only critical failures, such as being unable to read the input file or write to stdout, will cause the application to panic.

 ## AI Policy

 Used ChatGPT for general questions, and for help on how to use some functionality of crates such as `serde`